Searching ...

 Property taxes are notably high.
 Ohio’s just outside the top ten states for property tax burden, so while it won’t be as taxing as New Jersey or New York, you can expect to pay more in this area.

-The scenery can leave something to be desired
+The scenery can be lacking

 For those looking for a more aesthetically pleasing retirement, Ohio may disappoint.
 The state is primarily hilly along its borders, with some rivers and lakes thrown in, but not much stands out.
 The central part of the state is particularly flat.
 It makes for great farmland, but not so much in the way to look at it.

 Natural beauty isn’t the biggest draw of living here compared to other states.
+There is some beautiful scenery in specific regions–Hocking Hills State Park and Lake Erie come to mind–but these are pockets of the state.

-The final verdict on retiring in Ohio
+The Final Verdict on Retiring in Ohio

 However, suppose you’re looking for more diverse politics, a year-round warm climate, or waterfront living opportunities.
 In that case, this state may not be the best option.
 Also, the high property taxes and the lack of public transportation can be a drawback as your age is in place.
 Weigh the pros and cons before deciding if Ohio fits you.
+Consult with a professional for financial advice to set yourself up for living in retirement.

 Start Your Home Search